Wow – call me Happy and knock me to the ground.

 My only criticism is: Guys – when you are creating a PDF – do it properly.
 Get each section properly bookmarked, as well as the TOC hyperlinked to the corresponding page.
 It’s not hard to do; it makes the Guide a lot more usable (when viewing on screen).

-Click on CMIS in the tag cloud for my other CMIS posts.
+Click on CMIS for my other CMIS posts.